 Clare McAuley the Operations Manager from Ulster is pleased with the groups progress. ” One of the biggest priorities for the group was to ensure to honour the Good Friday Agreement by outlining clear pathways for all boxers within Northern Ireland to enable them to box for either Ireland or Team GB.
 Having met with all the boxing NGB’s in the UK; England Boxing, Boxing Scotland, Welsh Boxing and the British Amateur Boxing Association, we managed to outline every route to box for Team GB through each of the home nations.
 What we have now produced is a clear leaflet with which we can give to all boxers within Northern Ireland.
 When a boxer wins a national championship this is when they may be offered the chance to box internationally and so it is imperative at this point can make them aware of all international routes available to them and key considerations such as cost, accessibility, eligibility requirements and AIBA rules.
 So we have produced this leaflet with a view to distributing it to any boxer who enters our High performance unit within Ulster so they can make an informed decision regards their own boxing career.

-The group have to deliver an action plan to address the following 10 key recommendations; helping to create the optimal inclusive sporting environment for all people involved within the sport;
+The following 10 key recommendations where achieved to help to create the optimal inclusive sporting environment for all people involved within the sport;